 Karen owns an acre of land in the northern part of the Napa Valley (Calistoga) planted to Sauvignon Blanc – the fruit from this tiny vineyard as well as select other sites in the both the southern and northern part of the Napa Valley are blended into her annual Sauvignon Blanc release.

 Anne Vawter was the founding winemaker (although Nils Zacherle was initially involved for a very short while) and made the early vintages (Anne is no longer involved in the winemaking).
-Anne is a graduate of UC Davis (Viticulture and Enology) and worked with Heidi Barrett at Paradigm Winery for several years and currently makes wine for Varozza in St. Helena.
+Anne is a graduate of UC Davis (Viticulture and Enology) and worked with Heidi Barrett at Paradigm Winery for several years and also made wine for Varozza in St. Helena.
 She has a soft touch when it comes to winemaking preferring to conduct most of the winemaking work in the actual vineyard.

 Ziata’s first release, the 2008 Ziata Sauvignon Blanc is from a small 1-acre site east of the town of Napa.
 This small vineyard sits at the base of volcanic bluffs which over the years have dropped their rocks down to the soils which now make up the vineyard.
 As a result, this vineyard grows on very a rocky and well drained site.
 Three Sauvignon Blanc clones are planted, each of which contribute something unique to the wine.
 The wine was fermented in stainless steel and then saw 4 months aging in neutral French Oak.